-letter(s) of "in principle" support issued by recognized financial institution(s) with a minimum credit rating of A3 by Moody's (or equivalent); or
+letter(s) of "in principle" support issued by recognized financial institution(s) with a minimum credit rating of Baa3 by Moody's (or equivalent), and for Moldovan Banks

-authorisation from the company's board, or similar highest decision-making authority of the Tenderer to provide funding from internal sources; or
+authorisation from the company's board, or similar highest decision-making authority of the Investor to provide funding from internal sources;

 a combination of (a) and (b) above.

-Financial Credibility of the Project

-The Tenderer shall demonstrate financial credibility of the proposed Project.

-Documentary Evidence: To satisfy to the above requirements, the Tenderer shall submit a pre-feasibility study covering at least the financial aspects below:

-a financial plan showing for each year throughout the project life.

-P50 Energy yield (based on Appendix 10).

-project development costs (“devex”).

-capital costs (“capex”).

-funding of development and capital costs (equity and debt contributions to total annual funding requirement in each case).

-operations and maintenance costs.

-decommissioning costs.

 Technical Credibility of the Project

-The Tenderer shall demonstrate technical credibility of the construction design of the Facility(ies), in accordance with the Technical Requirements set forth in [Appendix 9].
-The Tender shall also demonstrate that the main equipment will be new and fit for use with full guarantees in action, [or no older than 48 months];
+The Investor shall present a description of the project which shall include an overview of the project and demonstrate compliance with the technical requirements set out in the tender documentation, including that the power plant equipment for generating electricity from RES has not been previously used and is of new production, manufactured less than 36 months prior to the commissioning of the power plant in question

-Documentary Evidence: To satisfy the above requirement, the Tenderer shall submit the following documentary evidence:
+Documentary Evidence: To satisfy the above requirement, the Investor shall submit the following documentary evidence:

-Binding statement issued by the Tenderer attesting compliance of the equipment and of the design, construction, commissioning, and operation of the Project with the international standards and technical specifications listed above and in [Appendix 9].
+Binding statement issued by the Investor attesting compliance of the equipment and of the design, construction, commissioning, and operation of the Project with the international standards and technical specifications listed above and in [Appendix 9].

-A Pre-Feasibility Study covering technical aspects demonstrating the conformity of the project with the technical requirements listed above and in [Appendix 9].

 Calendar of the project, including construction commencement date and estimate project completion date.